snorbertas/Arduino-LED-Train/README.md

   - 1 Analog sensor
   - 17 wires

 If you want to attempt to rebuild it yourself.
-The default pins are as follows:
+The default pins used in my code are as follows:
   - Analog #1: Sensor INPUT
   - Digital #3: button INPUT
   - Digital #4 to #13: LED OUTPUT